rpmiskin/elk-resilience/README.md

 # ELK Resiliance Example

-Demo of an operational scenario.
-We run two instances of our system in different regions, to try and maintain centralised logging we route all log messages from each cluster to elastic instances in _both_ regions. e.g.
+This repository contains a demo of an problems observed within a running system.
+Two instances of the system were deployed in different regions for resilience and to maintain centralised logging all log messages from each cluster are routed to to elastic instances in **both** regions. e.g.

 ```
 output {